Labelbase/Labelbase/BACKUP_AND_MIGRATION_GUIDE.md

 This creates a backup file like `backup_20250119_143022.sql`.

-There is also the `config.ini`  holding the encryption and other important data.
+### Backup config.ini (Important!)

+The `config.ini` file contains encryption keys and other critical settings.
+Always back it up too:

 ```bash
 # Navigate to Labelbase directory